Billy Walker (rugby union)

-Billy Walker (b.
-1996) is a rugby union tighthead prop, currently playing for Cambridge RFC.
+Billy Walker (born 1996) is a rugby union tighthead prop, currently playing for Cambridge RFC.
 He has previously played for premiership team Saracens, and has U18 and U20 English international honours.

 Youth and amateur career

 Walker's first rugby was played at local Chelmsford RFC, in their most junior youth team, the U6s, where he was coached by his father, playing with Chelmsford up to U16.
 He would also play for Essex county between U13 & U14s.

 He was identified for the Saracens junior academy at the age of 14, where he would do a weekly training session until the age of 16, before moving to more full time training with the senior academy.
 His first year of senior rugby was played with Bishop's Stortford, then in National league 2, where he praised the benefits of playing against older players and being educated in "the tricks of the trade".

 Professional career

 On turning 19, Walker moved to play a season with Saracens' dual registration team, Bedford Blues, in the Championship.
 He would also play games with National League 2 team Ampthill, one of two players to act as a trial use of Ampthill as a dual-registration side.

 In early 2016 Walker ruptured his plantar plate in his foot and was out of action for 4 months after undergoing surgery.

 In November 2016 Walker played his 1st team Saracens debut against Newcastle Falcons, in the LV Cup, after being picked but not played the previous week against Gloucester.

 Alongside scattered 1st team games, Walker played the 2017/18 season with Old Albanians.
 He would also gain a Business Planning Foundation degree.

 At the end of the 2018/19 season, Walker announced his move to Nottingham RFC, in order to guarantee regular 1st team gameplay.

+At the end of the 2019/20 season Walker announced a move to Cambridge Rugby Club.